sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>flac-libs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Libraries for the Free Lossless Audio Codec
+Short desc    : Libraries for the Free Lossless Audio Codec
 URL          : https://www.xiph.org/flac/
-Лицензия     : BSD and GPLv2+ and GFDL
+License      : BSD and GPLv2+ and GFDL
-Описание     : FLAC stands for Free Lossless Audio Codec.
+Descript     : FLAC stands for Free Lossless Audio Codec.
 Grossly oversimplified, FLAC
              : is similar to Ogg Vorbis, but lossless.
 The FLAC project consists of
              : the stream format, reference encoders and decoders in library form,
              : flac, a command-line program to encode and decode FLAC files, metaflac,